Coppernic/coppernic.github.io-old/copperapps.md

 Download
 --------

 CopperApps build by Coppernic is available for download on [Github](https://github.com/Coppernic/coppernic.github.io/releases) or directly from the web browser of your PDA as an APK through https://coppernic.fr/copperapps.apk.
-You can download this apk from your device and install it via your browser.

 It embeds Coppernic's repository: